NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 #### Headings

-Headlines, page titles, subheads and similar content should follow sentence case, and should not include a trailing colon.
+Headlines, page titles, subheads, and similar content should follow sentence case and should not include a trailing colon.
 For example:

 > _Getting help_